xcore/sc_dsp_filters/doc/biquad.rst

 Computing Biquad coefficients
 -----------------------------

-Computing biquad coefficients is an art, and coefficients are the *special sauce* that many designers add.
-This module has a java program that uses a public domain algorithm to compute biquad coefficients.
+Computing biquad coefficients is an science, and coefficients are the special sauce that many designers add.
+This module provides a java program that uses a public domain algorithm to compute biquad coefficients.
 This program is in the build_biquad_coefficients directory.
 It accepts the following options: